tdiprima/itertools-of-the-trade/README.md

 ## ⚙️ Why It Exists

-I just like having small, readable examples around when I need to remember a pattern or test an idea without spinning up a whole project.
+I just like having small, readable examples around when I need to remember a pattern or test an idea.

 ## 💡 Tip